 Is this wise?
 Is this good advice intended to truly aid you in a time of crisis or is this a self-serving insurance company line of reasoning intended to influence you to delay or avoid retaining representation that will result in a significantly higher insurance settlement?

-Delaying hiring a Public Insurance Adjuster to assist you in the handling of your claim is often a fatal error that can potentially cost you tens of thousands of dollars on your settlement.
+How long to wait for insurance adjuster after an incident is easily answered.
+Delaying hiring a commercial insurance adjuster or residential insurance adjuster to assist you in the handling of your claim is often a fatal error that can potentially cost you tens of thousands of dollars on your settlement.
 What you say to the company adjuster and how you prepare your claim materially affects the settlement.
 A simple mis-statement can cost you money that may never be recovered.
 Think of it this way.
 If you were subject to an arrest would you wait until after you appeared in court to hire an attorney to represent you?
 If you were subject to an IRS audit would you wait until the audit was complete before you retained a CPA or tax attorney?

 Documentation of the loss adjustment process is critical to preserve the record of your interaction with the company adjuster.
 What is said today between you and the adjuster may be significantly different than what is recalled by the parties six months from now.
 A Public Adjuster is adept at documenting the process every step of the way to preserve the record and protect your interests.